znck/znck.dev/src/blog/articles/2019-finally-some-colors/readme.md

 - Hue is the color.
 - Saturation is the amount of color.
-- Lightness is the intensity of light.
+- Lightness is the amount of light.

 Imagine if we paint a rainbow on a circular disc such that every radial line is in a different color, gradually changing from red to yellow, yellow to green, green to cyan, cyan to blue, and blue to red.
 On such a circle, the angle between any radial line with the red radial can be used to choose a color.
 We have red at 0deg, yellow at 60deg, green at 120deg, cyan at 180deg, blue at 240deg, again red at 360deg, and every other angle in between these would give a color which is a mixture of the two.
 Now, I know what could be the hue of the color I want.